The Mongol Derby

 PRE-RACE TRAINING DAY 1

-Half day classroom session in Ulaanbaatar covering the technical kit, rider satellite tracking, race rules & management, communication protocols, support systems
+Half day classroom session in Ulaanbaatar covering the technical kit, rider satellite tracking, race rules and management, communication protocols, support systems

 In the afternoon we’ll travel to the start camp on the steppe followed by a hefty Mongolian banquet in the evening.